Portage County Court Records

 Fax: (715) 346-1590

 The office is open Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Visitors can use public-access terminals in the courthouse to look up case information electronically, and then request copies of specific documents from clerk staff.
+Public-access terminals in the courthouse let you look up case information electronically, and then you can ask clerk staff for copies of specific documents.

 Mail Requests